Policy document

 19.2

-An applicant placed in this band will have their application date set to the date that a homelessness application with all the relevant supporting documentation was made to the Council, unless they were already accepted on to the Housing Register due to having an alternative housing need or have found to be intentionally homeless, see paragraph 10.7.3.
+An applicant placed in this band will have their effective date set to the date of the original application for housing assistance as confirmed by a member of the Housing Advice Team, unless they were already accepted on to the Housing Register due to having an alternative housing need, see paragraph 10.7.3.

 19.3

-Homeless applicants owed the main housing duty under S.193(2) will be expected to actively seek a property via the Kent Homechoice Scheme and the Council may place bids on behalf of the applicant or apply auto-bidding.
-The Council may seek to find and directly nominate to a suitable property in order to discharge its housing duty.
+Homeless Duty applicants will be expected to actively seek a property via the Kent Homechoice Scheme and the Council may place bids on behalf of the applicant and/or apply auto-bidding.

 20.1